Connect computers without internet access by using the Log Analytics gateway in Azure Monitor

 Useful PowerShell cmdlets

-Cmdlets can help you complete tasks that are needed to update the Log Analytics gateway's configuration settings.
-Before you use them, be sure to:
+You can use cmdlets to complete the tasks to update the Log Analytics gateway's configuration settings.
+Before you use cmdlets, be sure to:

 - Open a PowerShell console window.

-- To import the module, type this command:
+- Import the module by typing this command:

 - If no error occurred in the previous step, the module was successfully imported and the cmdlets can be used.
-Type
+Enter

-- After you make changes by using the cmdlets, ensure that you restart the Gateway service.
+- After you use the cmdlets to make changes, restart the OMS Gateway service.

-If you get an error in step 3, the module wasn't imported.
-The error might occur when PowerShell is unable to find the module.
-You can find it in the Gateway's installation path: C:\Program Files\Microsoft OMS Gateway\PowerShell\OmsGateway.
+An error in step 3 means that the module wasn't imported.
+The error might occur when PowerShell can't find the module.
+You can find the module in the OMS Gateway installation path: C:\Program Files\Microsoft OMS Gateway\PowerShell\OmsGateway.

 ||Key||Gets the configuration of the service||